 Enhanced frequency response (EFR)

 Enhanced frequency response (EFR) is a dynamic service where the active power changes proportionally in response to changes in system frequency.
-This service is aimed at improving the management of system frequency pre-fault to maintain system frequency closer to 50Hz.
+This service was aimed at improving the management of system frequency pre-fault to maintain system frequency closer to 50Hz.

 EFR providers are required to have the following technical capabilities: